-I was in the middle of launching Your Ultimate Online Store and I remember one day so clearly.
+I was in the middle of launching my course and I remember one day so clearly.
 I was at a business mastermind in Denver, a day after I had met with two entrepreneur friends to mastermind at the Four Seasons and two days after I went to another mastermind, also in Denver.
 I was in full mastermind mode and this was my third event in Denver that week.

 Halfway through the third mastermind, I started to feel “off” and like something bad was about to happen to me.